ctechfilmuniversity/lecture_ss25_procedural_generation_and_simulation/docs/01_sessions/01_numbers/README.md

 This session is due on **Wednesday, April 16th** before class.

 This assignment should take <= 4h.
-If you need longer, please comment on that in your submission.

 * [Session 01](#session-01)
     * [Syllabus](#syllabus)